-To supplement the other forms of support they receive from Brown, students may also be eligible for federal direct student loans and other loans.
+To supplement the other forms of support they receive from Brown, students may also be eligible for federal direct student loans and other alternative loans.
 Student loans for graduate students are administered through the Office of Financial Aid.
-To be considered for any student loans, domestic students are required to submit a FAFSA (Free Application for Federal Student Aid).
-The FAFSA must be submitted on line www.fafsa.ed.gov.
+To be considered for any federal student loans, domestic students are required to submit a FAFSA (Free Application for Federal Student Aid).
+The FAFSA must be submitted on line at www.fafsa.ed.gov.
 (Brown University's graduate code for the FAFSA is: E00058).

-The Federal Direct Student Loan program provides loans in amounts up to $20,500 per year to eligible applicants.
+The Federal Direct Student Loan program provides Graduate Unsubsidized loans in amounts up to $20,500 per year to eligible applicants.
 Students who are eligible for federal student loans and complete the FAFSA may also qualify for the credit-based Federal Graduate PLUS loan.
 International students are not eligible for these loans.
-More details are available from the GRADUATE STUDENTS link at the Office of Financial Aid.
+More details are available on the Loan Office’s Federal Loans page and through the Office of Financial Aid.

-Should a graduate student require additional loans beyond federal eligibility, various alternative loans may be available by private commercial lenders or state loan authorities for the purpose of financing college costs.
+Should ineligible international or domestic graduate student who require additional loans beyond the Federal Student Loan Program, various alternative loans may be available by private commercial lenders or state loan authorities for the purpose of financing college costs.
 Eligibility is based on credit and both U.S. citizens and international students (with an eligible U.S. citizen co-borrower) may apply.
 More details regarding private loans can be found on the Office of Financial Aid’s Private Loan's page.